topicos20152/WEB/README.md

 This project is part of the SIGAA-X's application suite.

-Absolutely designed to provide a clean, fast and atractive web vision for the academic application used in the Federal University of Rio Grande do Norte, it comes with a smooth front-end made for students by students.
+Absolutely designed to provide a clean, fast and attractive web vision for the academic application used in Federal University of Rio Grande do Norte, it comes with a smooth front-end made for students and by students.

 # Technologies
   * <a href="http://www.w3schools.com/html/html5_intro.asp" target="_blank">HTML5</a>